dpburton/SpheroKit/README.md

 # SpheroKit
-a swift framework for programming sphero robots on Apple OSs
+A swift framework for programming sphero robots on Apple OSs

+Has a OSX and iOS example apps.